Ideas and resources for parent conferences

 Close Link

-This author page features plenty of ideas about how to help kids enjoy reading and includes many stories.
+This author page offers plenty of ideas for helping kids enjoy reading and includes many stories.
 Hear Mem Fox reading her own stories (click Hear Mem Read Aloud).
-She gives advice on how to read to children and gives great examples.
+She advises on how to read to children and gives excellent examples.
 This author page has many good suggestions for promoting literacy and love of reading.
 There is also a section of advice on writing your own picture book for children.

 In the Classroom